openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 getOAuthToken(name: string, owner: string, authType: string, callback: AsyncCallback&lt;string&gt;): void

-Obtains the OAuth access token of an app account based on the specified authentication type.
+Obtains the OAuth token of an app account based on the specified authentication type.
 This method uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Account.AppAccount